 Can I Bring Water for Medical Use or Milk for Baby Formula?

-Not everyone that wants to bring on a liquid to drink.
+Not everyone that wants to bring on a liquid want it to drink.
 Some need to bring on water for medical purposes, such as use of distilled water to use with a CPAP at night or to mix with baby formula.

 If you want to bring something for a medical purpose, it’s a good idea to call the cruise line before your trip and ask about their policy.
 Obviously if they allow you to bring on water as a general rule, then it won’t be an issue.
-If they don’t allow you to bring beverages, then you might find they make an exception for medical use, or can supply what you need on the ship.
+If they don’t allow you to bring beverages, then you might find they make an exception for medical use, or they can supply what you need on the ship.

 What Happens If I Bring Water/Soda and It’s Not Allowed?

 So what will happen if you bring on a non-alcoholic drink and it’s not allowed?
 For instance, some cruise lines have specific rules regarding container size or type.

 Don’t worry, you won’t be arrested or denied boarding.
-If you bring a non-alcoholic beverage that’s not allowed, the security staff may confiscate it.
+If you bring a non-alcoholic beverage that’s not allowed, at worst, the security staff may confiscate it.
 There’s also a chance that they don’t even notice the drinks or care.